PraxTube/rantoni-assets/README.md

 - Music
 - Tutorial
 - Menus (main menu, options)
+- UI
+    - Health bar, look at Redeemer, I like that
 - Proper Title Screen/Main Menu
     - I am thinking something similar to CrossCode could work really nicely, see `https://youtu.be/MULE6YCemXs?t=4`
         - Probably way less good and without any of the animations (although they would be nice), but still something like that, player really close, looking far away to a city, setting probably night or at least evening or similar, the city obviously tokoy, actually for that think about something like `https://www.reddit.com/r/KatanaZero/comments/fwbbeu/katana_zero_desktop_setup/#lightbox`